If you have any questions regarding your membership or your registrations, please contact:

 January 1, 2016 (updated November 2017)

 Printed head shots showing ear tag's numbers are now required to be submitted in order to register any sheep and to transfer any sheep.
-Further information and instructions is found below.
+Further information and instructions are found below.

 Effective January 1, 2016, ALL sheep registrations AND ALL transfers of sheep will require a close and clear printed PHOTO of the head of the sheep being registered or transferred.
 The photo must show the complete USDA official ear tag number (USDA Scrapie Eradication Program tags) and/or the complete farm tag number and enough of the sheep's head to identify the sheep.
 The NABSSAR will be using the head shot photos to serve as a VISUAL double check to ensure the sheep's ear tag number(s) is/are correct on the Certificate of Registration (CoR).

 If the sheep is ever re-tagged, for any reason, the owner of the sheep MUST send the ORIGINAL CoR to the registrar, along with a new head shot of the sheep with the new ear tag in its ear.
 The ear tag information updates will be made on the CoR by the registry.